pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-azure-native-v2/index.md

 ## Resolved Title Case Inconsistency

-For a consistent and predictable experience across the provider, we have resolved [an issue with title case inconsistencies](https://github.com/pulumi/pulumi-azure-native/pull/2366) across module types and properties.
-All previous module names have been aliased, so no additional modifications are required for existing Pulumi programs.
-This enhancement ensures a unified and predictable experience while switching between Azure and Pulumi module references, making it easier for you to navigate and understand the provider's capabilities.
+For a consistent and predictable experience across the provider, we have resolved [an issue with title case inconsistencies](https://github.com/pulumi/pulumi-azure-native/pull/2366) across resources and functions.
+All previous resource names have been aliased, and do not require any changes to the Pulumi program.
+However, functions that have a corrected name will need to be updated.
+This enhancement ensures a unified and predictable experience while working across resource types, making it easier for you to navigate and understand the provider's capabilities.

 ## Simplified User Assigned Identity Inputs